c0d3cisco/reading-notes/code-201/class-01.md

 ## Getting Started

 1. **Describe how HTML, CSS, and JS files are “parsed” in the browser.** <br>
 HTML is read first.
 It will start from top and go line by line.
 As it encounters external links and references, the browser will fetch those additional files.
-The browswer will, unless told otherwise, will save the the CSS construct, and JavaScript will compile and execute.
+The browser will, unless told otherwise, will save the the CSS construct, and JavaScript will compile and execute.

 2. **How can you find images to add to a Website?**<br>
-When looking for images to add to your website, make sure you are not infrenging upon any copyrights.
-Use the *Creative Common license* in google to reduce your chance of any violoation.
+When looking for images to add to your website, make sure you are not infringing upon any copyrights.
+Use the *Creative Common license* in google to reduce your chance of any violation.
 Still, it is your responsibility to make sure your not violating any laws.

 3. **How do you create a String vs a Number in JavaScript?**<br>
-String can be made by encolsing text in single or double quotations.<br>
+String can be made by enclosing text in single or double quotations.<br>
 Numbers are kept as a number data type when they're not encapsulated by quotations.

 4. **What is a Variable and why are they important in JavaScript?**<br>
 Variables are a form of code that holds data.
-Variables in JavaScript can be dynamic and created by `let`, or constant and unchangable by making the variable with `const`.
+Variables in JavaScript can be dynamic and created by `let`, or constant and unchangeable by making the variable with `const`.

 5. **Compose a short poem describing how HTTP sends data between computers.**